2csqd2/2csqd2.github.io/journal.md

 ## February 2020
 ### 2/29/2020
 Lachelle and I had a big fight about a camp brochure which escalated.
-I sleep on the couch in the basement that night.
+I slept on the couch in the basement that night and never returned to the bedroom.
+I was tired of being disrespected and she was nolonger worth any of my effort to even get upset.